Buddy is my boy. He’s a chill dude. He’s beloved by cats wherever he goes. Buddy is an orange tabby and everyone loves orange tabbies!

 Today, He’s Almost Two!

-Today, he’s nearly two years old!
+Today, he’s nearly three years old!

 He’s my companion in all outdoor activities.
 He loves hanging out with me every time I’m outside or in the barns somewhere.
 Even when it’s cold as crap!

 He’s also my kitten pal as he tolerates other cat’s nonsense quite well.
 In fact, other cats adore Buddy!

 Cats love Buddy.
 Cats maul Buddy often in a loveable way, of course.
 I honestly do not understand it because the feeling is not mutual.
 He isn’t a hissy kitty, but he really just ignores other cats.

 Buddy doesn’t want to cuddle.
 He doesn’t even want to play with them.
 Buddy just wants to chill next to me.

 Yet they love him.
 I credit it with his smell because they usually smell him first and then rub up against him.
 Immediately.
 It’s weird.
 The first meeting, they smell him.
 Then rub.
 Buddy usually avoids the rub calmly and walks away.

 Two teenage feral cats I was socializing took an instant shine to my boy.
 They were always trying to sleep with him, meow at him for attention and I figure Buddy was annoyed by the whole thing.
 Yet, he still tolerated it.
 Simply moved his head away from the overeager young adult cat or moved away.
 Buddy would be sleeping and one of the ex-feral teenagers would have to curl up with him as if he were their mother.
 There are times two cats are sleeping with him.
 It’s crazy weird.